aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-stamps-and-watermarks/add-date-time-stamp/_index.md

 ---
-title: Add Date Time Stamp
+title: Add Date Time Stamp In PDF File
-linktitle: Add Date Time Stamp
+linktitle: Add Date Time Stamp In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to easily add a date and time stamp to your PDF documents with Aspose.PDF for .NET.
+description: Learn how to easily add a date and time stamp in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 10
 url: /net/programming-with-stamps-and-watermarks/add-date-time-stamp/
 ---
-In this article, we will take you step by step on how to add a date and time stamp using Aspose.PDF for .NET.
-We'll show you how to use the provided C# source code to add a date and time stamp to an existing PDF document.
+In this article, we will take you step by step on how to add a date and time stamp in PDF file using Aspose.PDF for .NET.
+We'll show you how to use the provided C# source code to add a date and time stamp to an existing PDF file.

 ## Requirements